stevenktruong/pug-bot/README.md

 ## Introduction
 The creation of this bot was inspired by the daily League of Legends 10-mans in my guild.

 The bot helps you keep track of teams and players, and it can also randomize teams for you.
 Another nice feature is that each team can pick a voice channel, and the bot will automatically move teams to their picked channels.
-After completing a round of games (i.e., when you run `..stop`), the lobby creator has the option to move all players to one voice channel automatically.
+After completing a round of games (i.e., when you run `..stop`), the lobby owner has the option to move all players to one voice channel automatically.

 ![example of usage](https://imgur.com/qv5WTkJ.png)